AldoSuba/docs.buf.build/docs/how-to/use-remote-packages.md

 the BSR and install generated code stubs from those modules using dependency management tools such as npm and go.

 :::note
-This guide assumes that you are already familiar with using Protocol Buffers with Buf to generate client/server stubs.
+This guide assumes that you are already familiar with using prots with Buf to generate client/server stubs.
 If you are not yet at this stage, we recommend that you check out our Getting Started guides.
 :::